 A: Yes, it should not be a problem.

 This shampoo works great for anyone who is dealing with damaged hair.
 Regular use should result in healthy hair.

 If you have worries about losing your head of hair, then this is an excellent way to prevent such an occurrence.
-This shampoo treats hair with ingredients such as coconut oil, thus strengthening it in the process.
-It also gets rid of flakes, scales and dirt on the scalp as it stimulates hair follicles to encourage hair growth.
+This shampoo treats the hair with ingredients such as coconut oil, thus strengthening it in the process.
+It also gets rid of flakes, scales, and dirt on the scalp as it stimulates hair follicles to encourage hair growth.